 After much back and forth, my husband and I landed on the name Gavin Joseph.
 The “G” in Gavin to match the first letter of my name, and Joseph after my husband’s maternal grandfather.
 I could sense some disappointment in my parents’ eyes when we announced his name, but I think in their heart of hearts they understood my reasoning.
 Besides, they only refer to him as míjo.

 Two years later, I gave birth to a girl and my pride was ignited.
 I knew she was going to be beautiful and strong and proud and an infinitely better woman than I could ever hope to be.
-I knew that if I gave her a heavy name, she would carry it with honor.
-I knew that it was time to stop apologizing for being Latino and for occupying spaces that aren’t traditionally for us or other people of color.
+If I gave her a heavy name, I knew she would carry it with honor.
+It was time to stop apologizing for being Latino and for occupying spaces that aren’t traditionally for us or other people of color.

 I named my daughter Emmanuelle Maria.
 The name Emmanuelle is after my grandfather Manuel and the name Maria is after my mother.